DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 following:

-(a) If medically necessary, refers the patient to a provider who is geographically
+(a) Refers the patient to a provider who is geographically accessible to the patient, if

 (b) Makes the licensee available to provide follow-up care services to the patient, or to